David Blunkett: Later career

-Blunkett fears intelligence agencies in the UK and abroad may be reluctant to share information because Suella Braverman became home secretary again days after resigning due to a security breach.
-Blunkett said in the House of Lords "Isn't it true there could be two really unfortunate outcomes to the reappointment of the current Home Secretary?
-[Suella Braverman] One is that the security and intelligence services will be reluctant to provide the briefings and the openness needed.
-And the second is that other international security agencies will be reluctant to share with us if they are fearful that their information will be passed out of Government itself."
+In 2021–2022, Blunkett was tasked by Sir Keir Starmer to lead a Council of Skills Advisors to produce a major report on skills, which was published in October 2022 and entitled: Learning and Skills for Economic Recovery, Social Cohesion and a More Equal Britain.
+This helped form the basis of the incoming Starmer government's skills agenda, including the establishment of Skills England.

 Writing, speaking, and television appearances

+In 2001, Blunkett published Politics and Progress: Renewing Democracy and Civil Society.
 In October 2006, Blunkett's audio diaries were published in his book The Blunkett Tapes: My Life in the Bear Pit.
 The tapes detail his time as a cabinet minister until the present date, and provide insights into the workings of the Labour cabinet.
 They were recorded every week, and contain his view of what was happening in Cabinet at the time, alongside contemporary reflections and more recent thoughts on the events.
-He also published a light-hearted dog-oriented look back at his life so far, in On a Clear Day, published by Michael O'Mara Books in 1995.
+He also published a light-hearted dog-oriented memoir called On a Clear Day, published by Michael O'Mara Books in 1995.

-Blunkett has also co-authored a number of publications including Building from the Bottom (1982), published by the Fabian Society, and Democracy in Crisis (1987), published by Hogarth, which described the battle between local and central government in the Thatcher years.
+Blunkett has also co-authored a number of publications, including Building from the Bottom (1982), published by the Fabian Society, and Democracy in Crisis (1987), published by Hogarth, which described the battle between local and central government in the Thatcher years.
 He has also contributed chapters to many books relating to politics and social policy and has also produced research papers with the University of Sheffield.
 Other publications include "Ladders Out of Poverty" in 2006 and "Mutual Action, Common Purpose" in 2009 (relating to the voluntary sector).

+Blunkett has contributed a chapter to the 2025 publication, Making Equal: New Visions for Opportunity and Growth, edited by Graeme Atherton and Peter John.

-Outside politics, Blunkett enjoys a career as a popular conference and after dinner speaker.
-His booking agency JLA state that his speech topics include "The Political Landscape, Overcoming Adversity, Social Responsibility and Diversity."
+Outside politics, Blunkett enjoys a career as a popular conference and after-dinner speaker.
+His booking agency JLA states that his speech topics include "The Political Landscape, Overcoming Adversity, Social Responsibility and Diversity."
 Blunkett has also given lectures and contributed to debates at the Institute of Art and Ideas.

 Blunkett has made many radio and television appearances.
 He took part in a celebrity version of Mastermind, where his specialist subject was Harry Potter.
 He finished last, scoring 11 points.
 He was featured on the Channel Five documentary series Banged Up in 2008.
 Blunkett also appeared as a celebrity chef, competing against Gordon Ramsay, on season 4 episode 4 of the British television series The F Word.
 In 2018, Blunkett featured on the University Challenge Christmas editions, representing Sheffield.